SFDigitalServices/sf-dahlia-lap/README.md

 You can debug all tests and Rails server in VS code.
 Go to debug view (⇧+⌘+D on Mac)
-Form the dropdown in left top corner pick what you want to debug:
+From the dropdown in left top corner pick what you want to debug:
 - Rails server: for running app
 - Jest: for any javascript test
 - Rspec: for ruby tests